plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 **Answer:**: Meta-classes in Python are classes that define the behavior of other classes, commonly known as class factories.
-They allow customization and modification of class creation, often used to enforce coding standards or add specific behaviors to classes.
+They allow customization and modification of class creation, often used to enforce coding standards or add specific behaviors to classes (see example on basics_1.py).

 Explain Abstract Classes and its uses.
 Explain object creation process in detail.
 Which method is called first?